 This display box shows a summary and tips related to control/parameters.
 It is pretty helpful, especially if you are a beginner in CNC machining.

-If you are an experienced user, you can benefit from its quick turnaround time to create small projects or make small changes in an existing project.
+If you are an experienced user, you can benefit from its quick turnaround time to create small projects or make small changes to an existing project.

 5. Learning Curve